 Key Objectives of the Course include:

-• Understanding of real estate concepts, real estate market, the law of contract, the law of agency, planning, principals of marketing
+• Understanding of real estate concepts, real estate market, the law of contract, the law of agency, planning, principles of marketing

 • Applicable of knowledge on the handling of sale and lease of residential, commercial and industrial properties